AdguardTeam/KnowledgeBase/docs/android/features-overview.md

 > Disclaimer: AdGuard for Android is not to be confused with AdGuard Content Blocker.
 AdGuard Content Blocker is an app available in Google Play that has truncated functionality to meet restrictions imposed by the store.
 AdGuard for Android, on the other hand, is a powerful application to block ads, manage applications, and perform other roles that will be described in this article.
 The only place it can be downloaded from is [the AdGuard website](https://adguard.com/en/adguard-android/overview.html).

 ## Ad blocking

-Any ad blocker's main purpose is to block ads and for the majority of AdGuard software ad blocking algorithms are mostly the same.
+Any ad blocker's main purpose is to block ads, and for the majority of AdGuard software ad-blocking algorithms are mostly the same.
 The mechanism of filtering ads is described here.

 ![Ad blocking](https://cdn.adguard.com/public/Adguard/Blog/manifestv3/adblockingworks.png)

-The ad blocking feature is pretty obvious in its concept, but there are some points worthy of a separate mention.
+The ad-blocking feature is pretty obvious in its concept, but there are some points worthy of a separate mention.
 Most importantly, AdGuard works as a universal filter sifting through your apps traffic and deciding what to do with this or that web request.
 The whole process is managed by filters — lists of special rules.
 The program has a default and constantly updated set of filters but you can also add your own filtering rules and filters to this set.

 Most mobile ad blockers for Android use this principle, but what is pretty much the whole app in their case is only one of the many features for AdGuard.
 Read [this comparative article](https://adguard.com/en/blog/adguard-vs-adaway-dns66.html) to learn the differences between AdGuard and other ad blockers.

 ## Filters

-The program uses a lot of different filters, both public third-party and our own ones, sorted by language and their purpose.
-For example, filters in the Annoyances category are very different from the Language-specific ones.
+The program uses a lot of different filters,our own and third-party ones, sorted by language and their purpose.
+For example, filters in the Annoyances category are very different from the language-specific ones.

 ![Filters](https://cdn.adguard.com/content/kb/ad_blocker/android/features/filters1.png)